anareaty/pretty-properties/README.md

 To add image put image link into the "cover" property (must be of type "text").
 You can use embeds,  wikilinks, markdown links or bare urls for external images.

-Add cssclasses to the note to change the shape of the image.
-Currently supported classes are "cover-vertical", "cover-horizontal", "cover-square" and "cover-circle".
+Add cssclasses to the note to change the shape and the fitting of the image.
+Currently supported classes:
+- "cover-initial" (default shape)
+- "cover-initial-width-2" (default shape with different width)
+- "cover-initial-width-3" (default shape with another width)
+- "cover-vertical-cover" (vertical image with object-fit "cover")
+- "cover-vertical-contain" (vertical image with object-fit "contain")
+- "cover-vertical" (legacy option, works the same as "cover-vertical-contain")
+- "cover-horizontal-cover" (horizontal image with object-fit "cover")
+- "cover-horizontal-contain" (horizontal image with object-fit "contain")
+- "cover-horizontal" (legacy option, works the same as "cover-horizontal-cover")
+- "cover-square"
+- "cover-circle".

-You can right-click on existing cover or call command to open menu to change image or cover shape.
+You can right-click on existing cover or call command to open menu to select image or cover shape.
+You also can set the widths of all possible shapes in the settings.

+> [!NOTE]
+> Cover shapes would look a bit different on mobile devices with small screen.
+This is intentional to make them look more neat in the limited space.

 ![person profile note](images/image-2.png)